Koushikphy/kbib/Readme.md

     ```bash
     kbib -dup article_1.bib article_2.bib
     ```

+* If a .tex file is provided, it will find the duplicates that are cited in the tex file
+    ```bash
+    kbib -dup article.tex article_1.bib article_2.bib
+    ```

 #### ⚓Limitation:
 - `kbib` parses DOI information from [Crossref API](https://github.com/CrossRef/rest-api-doc).
 So if the article is not indexed in Crossref database this tool will fail to get the necessary information.
 Also the API may temporarily block requests from an IP if a large number of queries are made within a short period of time.